 Daily Activation of Your Permit:

-Each day you wish to burn, you must activate your permit.
-This can be done in one of two ways:
+Each day you wish to burn, you must activate your permit online.

-- Click Here to log into our online daily permit activation page.
-Click on this link after 9:00 am.
+Click Here to log into our online daily permit activation page anytime AFTER 8:00 am.
 If burning is allowed, you will need to input and submit your permit number.
-If you use this online activation, you do not need to call.
 No permits will be allowed to be activated after 12:00 pm.

 If you pick up your permit at the Town Hall, as long as you provide a valid email address you can activate your permit daily through the online activation page.